mvolkmann/blog/src/smalltalk/40-colors.md

 - Optionally modify the color within the `ColorEditorPanel`.

-To get additional menu options in the menu displayed by opening a morph halo and clicking the blue Menu handle, enter `Feature require: 'UI-MetaProperties` in a Workspace and "Do it".
+To get additional menu options in the menu displayed by opening a `Morph` halo and clicking the blue Menu handle, enter `Feature require: 'UI-MetaProperties` in a Workspace and "Do it".
 The menu items with purple text all have special editors that are opened by clicking the menu item.